Kenya. Photo: Jenny Clare

 An opportunity to help those in greatest need

-Applicants: Please note that the AFC is currently updating the guidelines for the Knowledge Africa program and is not accepting submissions at this time.
+Applicants: Please note that the AFC is currently updating the guidelines for the Living Africa Fund and is not accepting submissions at this time.

 EZO Project, Sherborne Deanery

 Maternal mortality in Western Equatoria, South Sudan is one of the highest in Africa.
 There are several reasons.
 Attendance rates at antenatal and postnatal clinics are low and most women deliver at home, without assistance from trained staff.
 Most mothers in this rural area live far from a health facility.
 As a result of poor education levels, especially among girls, awareness of the importance of antenatal care, postnatal care and delivery assisted by trained midwives is lacking.
 Furthermore, the devastating effect of civil war in South Sudan has destroyed much infrastructure and the ability to retain staff.

 The Anglican (ECSS) church has run primary health care clinics in various parts of South Sudan for many decades.
 As these clinics are staffed by local people, they have mostly remained open, even during the terrible times of fighting and destruction.
 The programme in Ezo diocese, Western Equatoria has been fortunate in that the fighting has ceased in the last two years.
 This has enabled an outreach programme from the clinic in Ezo to be established.